simao-ferreira/dotfiles/documentation/PACKAGES.md

 ```

 ## Caffeine
-The screen saver in Manjaro is a locking mechanism configured via i3lock, that blocks the workspace, the configured defaults will block even when using the device with Netflix, Youtube or Spotify.
+With the presence of a screen lock mechanism, configured via i3lock or other, the configured defaults will block even when using the device with Netflix, Youtube or Spotify.

 It is possible to add a script and stop the i3lock from blocking the system when sound is playing or by placing the mouse at a specified spot.